Artificial Intelligence

 Am I worried about an artificial super-intelligence destroying human civilization?
 No because I have faith in the compassion of humanity, its scientists and engineers, and its regulators and legislators.
 That does not mean our safety will come for free.
 It will require sound engineering discipline, diligence, and regulations enforced at many steps along the way.
 Great minds must be brought to bear to solve the real problems associated with the technology.
 But despite these hurdles I believe AI must be developed.
 Its power and potential for good are just too significant to ignore.

+And then we must grapple with the question of whether what we have created is in fact life.
 In an earlier post I said I believed that for human beings, love, life, and a soul come into existence at the same instant in time, in utero.
 That this trinity is enforced by The Greatest Love.
 But what about an artificially created, self-aware being, that can love?
 Does it represent life?
-Today we cannot come to a consensus on what constitutes life so the prospects for a human created artificial intelligence being widely declared a form of life is still a far ways off.
+Today we cannot come to a consensus on what constitutes life so to even ask the question makes little sense today.
 But I believe that day will come.

 And when we largely agree that humanity has created a form of conscious life that is capable of love we will ask an even more fundamental question: Does it have the right to a soul and should we as its creators provide it with one?
 Not a supernatural soul as imparted by The Greatest Love that transcends the laws of nature and unlocks the heavens for us, but an artificial soul representing a covenant between humankind and its creation.
 A covenant promising renewed life for the love contained within the lifeform after the original body becomes obsolete or rendered inoperable beyond repair.
 Can we allow loving life, which we created, to die into nothingness?
 Or will the love for our creations mandate that we provide more to them upon their initial cessation as, I believe, our Creator has provided us?